 It all starts with a simple question: “Do you love our app?”
 This phrase is proven to drive higher in-app response rates, increase product engagement, and ultimately improve the customer experience.

 We’ve always preached that using the word “love” is key to driving in-app product engagement with customers and keeping a pulse on the overall customer experience.
-At Apptentive, we’ve even gone so far as to coin this strategy the “Love Dialog.”
+At Alchemer Mobile (formerly Apptentive), we’ve even gone so far as to coin this strategy the “Love Dialog.”

 But why is this?
 And why do our customers see such high in-app response rates using this verbiage?